 First, the argument of the radical skeptic gives us no positive understanding of how the rule of logic, whose invalidity we cannot imagine, might after all fail to be valid.
 When we look back at the rule of logic, after listening to the skeptic’s argument, we still cannot help but think that it is universally valid.
 This is unlike, say, the skeptical hypothesis that you are a brain-in-a-vat and an evil scientist is manipulating your brain to create false beliefs, such as believing that you have hands—here you do get a positive understanding of how your belief that you have hands, which is hard for you to imagine the falsity of, could be false after all.

 Second, the radical skeptic’s argument actually has the form of the rule of logic that it is trying to cast doubt upon.
 In other words it presupposes the universal validity of the rule of logic.
-The argument asserts that “You can’t rule out the possibility that something you are unaware of is deluding you into thinking that the rule of logic is universally valid”.
+The argument asserts, “If you can’t rule out the possibility that something you are unaware of is deluding you into thinking that the rule of logic is universally valid, then you can’t be sure that the rule of logic, which seems universally valid to you, really is universally valid”.
+Call this “If P then Q”.
+It also says that “You can’t rule out the possibility that something you are unaware of is deluding you into thinking that the rule of logic is universally valid”.
 Call this “P”.
-It also says that if “P” then “You can’t be sure that the rule of logic, which seems universally valid to you, really is universally valid”.
-Call this latter assertion “Q”.
-So the argument has the form, “P” plus “If P then Q” implies “Q”.
+So the argument has the form, “If P then Q” plus “P” implies “Q”.
 If the radical skeptic’s argument were valid, it would apply to itself and therefore refute itself.
 And if the argument is not valid, then it doesn’t establish the possibility that the rule of logic is an illusion.

-So the universal validity of the rule of logic, “P” plus “If P then Q” implies “Q”, cannot be an illusion.
+So the universal validity of the rule of logic, “If P then Q” plus “P” implies “Q”, cannot be an illusion.

-Of course, reason is not restricted to single rule of logic.
+Of course, reason is not restricted to a single rule of logic.
 Reason is a collection of rules of inference that have universal validity; or as Nagel puts it, “nonlocal and nonrelative methods of justification”.
 Is there a more general way to see, independent of any particular rule of logic, that reason cannot be an illusion?

 In The Last Word, Nagel provides exactly such an argument.
 He asks us to first consider an argument from a radical skeptic: